slmnkara/string_reversal/README.md

-# String Reversal with C by Suleyman Kara
+# String Reversal written in C by Suleyman Kara
 Reverses the string entered by the user.